 To say it’s going to be easy for municipalities and school districts to make a 2 percent tax cap would be misleading.
 Tough decisions are on the horizon; some residents will be in uproar and others will applaud those involved for fiscal responsibility.

 The Board of Trustees of Mineola approved the amendment of a local law, which authorizes the village to set the property tax levy in excess of the limit established by New York State.
 The board and village attorney John Spellman stated that this does not mean the board will intentionally go over the cap because of the approved override.

 Over 100 students, parents and faculty members from all levels of the Mineola School District convened Dec.
 15 in the high school auditorium to listen to the chilling details of Holocaust survivor Irving Roth’s life.

 Roth, now in his early 80s, was invited to speak at the school as part of Danielle Cohen’s “Adopt-A-Survivor” project.
 Cohen, a senior at Mineola High School, met with Roth several times over the course of the past few months to find out more about his time spent as a teenager growing up in Western Czechoslovakia.

-If you frequent Mineola, you have probably seen him at village hall, the Hampton Street Stadium, the community pool, the Station Plaza Diner and the list goes on.
-He has met U.S. presidents and has been a fixture on public life for years.
+If you frequent Mineola, you have probably seen him at Village Hall, the Hampton Street Stadium, the community pool, the Station Plaza Diner and the list goes on.
+He has met U.S. presidents and has been a fixture in public life for years.
 His footprint in Mineola has been cemented for decades, and will continue to be so for many years to come.

 Mr. Mineola is his name and the village is his playground.